 Use only refrigerant grade (dehydrated and sealed) copper tubing to connect the condensing unit with the indoor evaporator.
+Use the minimum amount of copper tubing where possible.
 After cutting the tubing, install plugs to keep refrigerant tubing clean and dry prior to and during installation.
 Tubing should always be cut square keeping ends round and free from burrs.
 Clean the tubing to prevent contamination.